ARM-software/abi-aa/addenda32/addenda32.rst

 symbol S has ``STB_LOCAL`` binding or non-\ ``STV_DEFAULT`` visibility).
 In these variants the offset of variable in the component’s TLS segment in known at link time and only the component index must be loaded from the GOT.
-Specimen code sequences and relocations are given in `Table 5`_, below.
+Specimen code sequences and relocations are given in `Table 5`_.
 This model is advantageous whenever a function accesses more than one variable (the address of the TLS block can be a common sub-expression).